noti0na1/dotty/docs/docs/internals/explicit-nulls.md

 2. If the `tree.tpe` is not nullable or the last step fails, we search on the tree directly.
 3. If the last step fails, we try to cast tree to `pt` if the two types `isUnsafeConvertable`.

-Since implicit search (find candidates and try to type the new tree) could run in some different contexts, we have to pass the `UnsafeNullConversion` mode to the search context.
+Since implicit search (finding candidates and trying to type the new tree) could run in some different contexts, we have to pass the `UnsafeNullConversion` mode to the search context.

 The SAM type conversion also happens in `adaptToSubType`.
 We need to strip `Null` from `pt` in order to get class information.